Life Imprisonment Worldwide Revisited

 This research project, supported by HRLC, brings together an interdisciplinary team to examine life imprisonment on a global scale.

-Emeritus Professor Dirk van Zyl Smit and Marie Auter at the School of Law, in partnership with Dr Catherine Appleton at the Centre for Research and Education in Security, Prison and Forensic Psychiatry, St Olavs University Hospital and the Department of Mental Health, Norwegian University of Science and Technology, are revising and updating the global study on life imprisonment, first published in 2019.
+Emeritus Professor Dirk van Zyl Smit and Zinat Jimada at the School of Law, in partnership with Dr Catherine Appleton at the Centre for Research and Education in Security, Prisons and Forensic Psychiatry, St Olavs University Hospital and the Department of Mental Health, Norwegian University of Science and Technology, are revising and updating the global study on life imprisonment, first published in 2019.
 They are working together with a global community of scholars and practitioners in law, criminal justice and penology to collate information on life imprisonment around the world.

 Since 2014, the researchers have studied the imposition and implementation of life imprisonment around the world in order to be able to understand the different types of life sentences, how many persons are sentenced to life imprisonment, which crimes attract life sentences, how such sentences are implemented, and the conditions under which prisoners serve them.
 They have assessed critically the practice of life imprisonment in the light of human rights principles and standards developed by international human rights bodies and national courts.

 One of the main aims has been to provide clear and principled guidance to policy makers and practitioners on when and how life imprisonment, if it is used as a punishment at all, should be imposed and implemented.
 The project has resulted in two major books on life imprisonment:

 Life Imprisonment and Human Rights (an edited collection)

 Published by Hart Publishing in 2016.

 The substantive research conducted by the Life Imprisonment Worldwide Project is complemented by a campaign to increase its impact.
 With support from an ESRC Impact Accelerator Award, key findings of the research were published in 2018 in a joint policy briefing on Life Imprisonment with Penal Reform International.